webfolder/siqueira.tech/_drafts/kw/kw-basic.md

-The first approach is the recommended one, it removes all `kw` files and changes in your `.bashrc` but it still keeps some internal data managed by `kw` that you probably don't want to remove such as the `.config` files under `kw` management.
+The first approach is the recommended one, it removes all `kw` files and changes in your `.bashrc` but it still keeps some internal data managed by `kw` that you probably don't want to remove such as all `.config` files under `kw` management.
 However, if you are really sure about clean everything use `--completely-remove` and be aware that all `kw` data going to be wiped out from your system.